 To determine the width of your sashes, measure the length of your chair cover.
 Mine was 16 inches.
 Divide the measurement in half (8″) and add 1 inch (9″) for seam allowance.
 This will be the height of your fabric pieces.

 The length of the sashes is determined by the width of your material.
 My material is 54 inches wide.
 If your material is a bit wider or narrower its fine, it will just affect the length of the tails on your bow.

+Finish the edges of all your cut fabric pieces.
 Sew around all the material edges with a serger or a zig zag stitch, this will prevent unravelling and loose threads.

 Once sewn turn right side out.
 Push the corners out as much as possible.
 Iron.

-Assemble the Chair Cover
+Sewing the Chair Cover